MEET THE TEAM!

 Animal Caregiver

-James joined the animal caregiving in 2025.
+James joined us as an animal caregiver in 2025.
 He has cross-trained for our many species, and can be spotted doing the medical rounds of medications, sunscreen and health checks.

 Did you know he is a talented artist too?
 He designed the 2025 Dudleyfest logo!